Healthdirect Free Australian health advice you can count on.

 • difficulty sleeping

-People with fibromyalgia often find their symptoms come and go over time.
-You may have a 'flare', where your symptoms get worse, especially during times of stress such as:
+People with fibromyalgia often find their symptoms come and go.
+You may have a 'flare', where your symptoms get suddenly worse.
+You may find that your symptoms can sometimes be triggered by things such as:

 • being unwell